brianmutualaid/brianmutualaid.github.io/_posts/2021-01-04-wireguard-openbsd.md

 [If you use Firefox you may also want to disable DNS over HTTPS (DoH)](https://support.mozilla.org/en-US/kb/dns-over-https-doh-faqs#w_will-users-be-able-to-disable-doh).

-# Thanks!
+# That's it!

-That's it!
 Thanks for reading.